structurizr/cli/docs/export.md

 # export

 The ```export``` command allows you to export the views within a Structurizr workspace to a number of different formats.
-Files will be created in the current directory, one per view that has been exported.
+Files will be created in the same directory as the workspace, one per view that has been exported.

 ## Options